-Victoria First Aid has been the leader in first aid training, services, supplies and private programs on Vancouver Island since early 2008.
-Customers enjoy the low prices, great facilities, fun & interactive teachers and the overall experience provided through this company.
-A wide range of courses are available including WorkSafe BC approved occupational first aid level 1, standard first aid, food safe level 1, babysitting training, on-line WHMIS training, re-certifications and private courses.
-Typical participants include health care professionals, oil workers, gas workers, construction workers, miners, caregivers, teachers, police officers, CBSA officers, security guards, fire-fighters, students and nurses.
+Victoria First Aid has been the leader in first aid training, services, supplies, and private programs on Vancouver Island since early 2008.
+Customers enjoy the low prices, great facilities, fun & interactive teachers, and the overall experience provided by this company.
+A wide range of courses is available including WorkSafe BC-approved occupational first aid level 1, standard first aid, food safe level 1, babysitting training, online WHMIS training, re-certifications, and private courses.
+Typical participants include health care professionals, oil workers, gas workers, construction workers, miners, caregivers, teachers, police officers, CBSA officers, security guards, fire-fighters, students, and nurses.
 If you do not know what course you need or if you have any questions about registration or course schedules use the Victoria First Aid contact information posted below.

 - Email: firstname.lastname@example.org

 What Courses Are Available in Victoria First Aid?